Answers for Homebuyers & Homeowners Most asked Mortgage Questions

 Step 6: Get a Home Inspection

-After your offer is accepted, schedule a home inspection.
-This step ensures there aren’t any hidden issues with the property.
+Once your offer is accepted, schedule a home inspection to look for hidden issues with the property.
 If the inspection uncovers problems, then you may be able to negotiate repairs or a lower price with the seller.

 Step 7: Close the Deal